thucldnguyen/thucldnguyen-gatsby-blog/src/content/pages/about.md

 ---
 Thank you for visiting [www.thucldnguyen.com](https://www.thucldnguyen.com)!

-My name is Thuc Nguyen.
+My name is **Thuc Le Duy Nguyen**.
 And this is my personal blog about Automated Testing and Product Management.
+I'm also active on Quora.
+Check out my Quora answers (mostly about Test Automation) here: https://www.quora.com/profile/Thuc-Nguyen-51

 ![Lake Tahoe](/assets/banner.jpg "Lake Tahoe")

-I love software testing, especially Automated testing.
-That’s why you’ll find this blog full of pieces about this topic.
+I love Software Testing, especially Automated Testing.
+That’s why you’ll find this blog full of posts about this topic.
 Hopefully a passionate tester could find quality contents here to enrich testing knowledge that helps conquer more complex testing challenges.

 I also read for fun.
 My favorite reading topics include Technology, Business, Psychology, History, Philosophy, Startup, Growth Hacking, and especially Product Management.

-As a writer, I sometimes guest-blogged here and there.
+I sometimes guest-blogged here and there.
 So I’ve collected all the bits and pieces I wrote (mostly about software testing) on this blog.
-Check them out.
+Check them out below.

 # All Writings